Analysis | The government finally connects the line from Trump’s campaign to Russian intelligence

 “Manafort instructed Rick Gates, his deputy on the Campaign and a longtime employee, to provide Kilimnik with updates on the Trump Campaign — including internal polling data, although Manafort claims not to recall that specific instruction.
 Manafort expected Kilimnik to share that information with others in Ukraine and with Deripaska.
 Gates periodically sent such polling data to Kilimnik during the campaign.”

-The “Deripaska” referred to is Ukrainian oligarch Oleg Deripaska, a former client of Manafort’s whom the campaign chairman had been eager to impress with his position on the campaign.
+The “Deripaska” referred to is Russian oligarch Oleg Deripaska, a former client of Manafort’s whom the campaign chairman had been eager to impress with his position on the campaign.
 (Hours after the Aug.
 2 meeting, a plane belonging to Deripaska landed in New Jersey; his team denies any link to the meeting.)

 This was as close as Mueller got to demonstrating a connection between Trump’s campaign and the Russian effort to aid his candidacy, an effort that included both a bid to influence public opinion using social media and the release of data stolen from the Democratic Party and a senior staffer for Hillary Clinton, Trump’s 2016 opponent.
 It left unanswered two questions: How close was Kilimnik to Russian intelligence, and what did he do with the polling information he’d received?

-The Mueller report acknowledged both uncertainties, writing that “[b]ecause of questions about Manafort’s credibility and our limited ability to gather evidence on what happened to the polling data after it was sent to Kilimnik, the [special counsel’s team] could not assess what Kilimnik (or others he may have given it to) did with it.”
+The Mueller report acknowledged both uncertainties, writing that “Because of questions about Manafort’s credibility and our limited ability to gather evidence on what happened to the polling data after it was sent to Kilimnik, the [special counsel’s team] could not assess what Kilimnik (or others he may have given it to) did with it.”

 Last year, one of those questions was answered.
 A bipartisan report from the Senate Intelligence Committee identified Kilimnik explicitly as an agent of the Russian government: “Kilimnik,” it read, “is a Russian intelligence officer.”